 You need to share accounts and passwords within your organization, Drive Password is extremely useful in this case.
 It allows you to securely do that without leaving the app.

-Our prices are extremely competitive plus we offer discounts for NPOs.
-Please reach out to us for more details.
+Our prices are extremely competitive plus we offer up to 40% discount for NPOs.